Drew72-ita/UTXOscope/README.md

 python3 UTXOscope.py

+Six parameters will be asked to the user, prompts should be self-explanatory.

 Default parameters (hit enter at every request) are tuned for visualizing a price range around $80,000 ± 6% on a standard 80x24 terminal window, starting from 70 blocks in the past to fill the screen.
+If you are using standard parameters, check that the first is at least compatible with current price, so with BTC real price of 90.000$ standard parameters will not work, try 90.000 ± 6%.

 Alternatively, it is possible to explore historical price dynamics by specifying a starting block and custom parameters.

+No auto-regulation to fill the screen, so you have to experiment at the moment, sorry.
+The program will exit if too few lines are available on current terminal for the set of parameters entered, stating how many would be needed to fullfill the set of parameters.

+It is easier than it sounds, just try, experiment and exit with control+C.

 ## Examples
 To explore price activity on a 80x24 terminal starting from April 2nd, 2025: